Existence of mASD connections on 4-manifolds with cylindrical ends: Gluing regular families

 \emph{Claim 3: There are constants $C_4, L, \lambda_0 >0$ so that}

 \emph{for all $x$ and all $0 < \lambda < \lambda_0$.
 These constants can be chosen to depend continuously on the $A_k \in \A^{1,p}(\mathcal{T}_{k, \Gamma_k})$.}

 We briefly sketch the proof, leaving the details to the reader.
-Use the fact that $P$ is uniformly bounded to control the zeroth order terms appearing in the definition of $\Vert \cdot \Vert_{\L(X); A'}$.
-To control the term involving $d^{*, \delta}_{A'}$, use Remark \ref{rem:GaugeSlice} (b).
-To control the $d_{A'}^+$ term, use the fact that $P$ is a right inverse to an operator that is essentially $d^+_{A'}$ plus lower order terms. \end{proof}
+Use the fact that $P$ is uniformly bounded to control the zeroth order terms appearing in the definition of $\Vert \cdot \Vert_{\L(X); A'}$. {The term involving $d^{*, \delta}_{A'}$ vanishes because $P$ takes values in the slice}.
+To control the $d_{A'}^+$ term use the fact that $P$ is a right inverse to an operator that is essentially $d^+_{A'}$ plus lower order terms. \end{proof}